-More and more people these days stay together because they believe can’t afford to get a divorce.
+More and more people these days stay together because they believe they can’t afford to get a divorce.
 For those who truly have no money, they may qualify for pro bono legal representation through organizations like the Benton-Franklin Legal Aid Society.
 For others, the cost of divorce may be a daunting expense, but here are some things to consider:

 The Cost of an Uncontested Divorce